Choosing a school? You’ve got options.

 Deciding where to send your child to school is a big decision, and you have access to more K-12 education options than you might realize.
-Navigating your options in Pennsylvania can help you find a school where your child thrives!
-This post will breakdown the six types of schools available to you, as well as provide additional education resources and school choice news.
+Navigating your school choice options in Pennsylvania can help you find a school where your child thrives!
+This post will breakdown the main types of schools available to you, as well as provide additional education resources and school choice news.

-In Pennsylvania, the state allows each district decides to set its own open enrollment policies.
+In Pennsylvania, the state allows each district to set its own open enrollment policies.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
-Pennsylvania parents wanting to transfer their child to a different public school than the one they are assigned should contact their local school district.
+So, Pennsylvania parents wanting to transfer their child to a different public school than the one they are assigned should contact their local school district about whether this is an option for them.
 Open enrollment is a valuable form of public school choice, expanding parents’ options and ensuring that their zip code isn’t the sole determiner of their education.

 Charter schools are another important option for Pennsylvania families.
 Like traditional public schools, charter schools are public, free, and typically have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with learning methods and are accountable to authorizing bodies for results.

 Pennsylvania families can choose from more than 180 public charter schools, including several cyber charter schools.
 Each school has a charter which explains the school’s purpose and what specific community need it serves.
 That could look like a Spanish immersion program or a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system (like drawing random names out of a hat!) is usually used to determine admittance.

 You can read about charter options at the Pennsylvania Coalition of Public Charter Schools.